BaltiskayaGuberniya/webm-converter/README.md

 Example 2: webm.sh video.mp4 5 2 out.webm

-This will produce a roughly 5mb webm from the video.mp4 file, use 2 cores to process the output, and name it out.webm"
+This will produce a roughly 5mb webm from the video.mp4 file, use 2 cores to process the output, and name it out.webm